Formula One engines: History

 Formula One engines have come through various regulations, manufacturers, and configurations.
 Throughout its history, Formula One has been the forefront for technological innovation in engine design.
 From the early naturally aspirated engines to the introduction of turbocharged units and hybrid powertrains, each era has pushed the boundaries of engineering.
 The shift towards hybrids and sustainable technologies reflects the sport's commitment to environmental responsibility and technological advancement.
 It is imperative to understand the distinction among the terms "Grand Prix", "World Championship" and "Formula One" to come to grips with the history.

 Car racing in various forms began almost immediately after the invention of the automobile, and many of the first organised car racing events were held in Europe before 1900.
-There had been the tradition of calling a particular race in an event with the name of the award given to the winner in France and some other countries, as traditional racing events often had multiple races and classes, like Men, Women, 100m, 1500m, breast-stroke, etc. In the case of the Pau - Tarbes - Bayonne - Pau (300km) road race held in 1900, there were no class divisions, and no prize on record was given to the winner, René de Knyff driving a Panhard et Revassor (2.1L, 4 cylinder engine called the 'Phoenix' jointly developed with Gottlieb Daimler in Germany, about 20 hp), who became the commissioner of the CSI later.
+In the case of the Pau – Tarbes – Bayonne – Pau (300km) road race held in 1900, there were no class divisions, and no prize on record was given to the winner, René de Knyff driving a Panhard et Levassor (2.1-litre, four-cylinder engine called the 'Phoenix' jointly developed with Gottlieb Daimler in Germany, about 20 hp), who became the commissioner of the CSI later.
 In 1901, the event was named "Semaine de Pau (Week in Pau)" held at Circuit de Pau-Ville (2.65km), and the prizes awarded to the winners were "Grand Prix de Pau (Grand Prize of Pau)" for the "650 kg or heavier" class, "Grand Prix du Palais d'Hiver (Grand Prize of the Winter Palace)" for "400 – 650 kg" class, and "Second Grand Prix du Palais d'Hiver" for the "under 400 kg" class.
 This event is significant not only because it called the prizes Grand Prix, but also because it was one of the very first automobile race events, including the fastest class of cars, held on a closed circuit.